In this post we explore why the face pull is bad exercise and give you a safer, more effective alternative.

 This is because the distance between the line of force (which is represented by the cable) and your shoulder (glenohumeral joint) is increasing as your elbow travels backwards.

-Both the increasing moment arm and the additional force required to straighten the rope occur at the precisely the point where you are weakest, the shortest position of the muscles involved.
+The increasing moment arm and the additional force required to straighten the rope, both occur at precisely the point the target muscles are getting weaker.

 It’s also why everybody performs this exercise fast, really fast.

-If you’re using a weight that is anywhere near challenging in the start position, the only way to get it to the finish position is to launch it.
+If you’re using a weight that’s anywhere near challenging in the start position, the only way to get it to the finish position is to launch it.

 This creates a poor stimulus to the muscles you’re targeting as you bypass a significant part of their operating range.